SoftwareSeniPT/spotzer-codex/markdowns/getting-started.md

 ## Introduction

-This Codex is a living document that will be used in Spotzer Projects that SoftwareSeni develop.
-The goal is to develop a single underlying system that allows for unified best practice across projects and educate ourselves by learning from the experience.
+This Codex is a living document that is used for Spotzer AU and EU to see.
+The goal is to develop a single underlying system that allows for unified documents and procedure into one place.

-This Spotzer Codex is open project, meaning you can directly impact its evolution by filing issues and submitting pull requests.
-This is as much your tool as it is ours, and we look forward to collaborating with staff and partners on making it even better.
+This Spotzer Codex is to be updated when changes occured, or new system is implemented.